 Call for Proposals: National Conference on Correctional Health Care

 Join us for NCCHC's annual National conference.
-With vaccination underway throughout the country, we hope to bring you a full conference in person in Chicago.
-What have you learned during the past 18 months?
+How are you coping with the chronic problems in corrections like in the shadow of COVID?
+What have you learned during the past 20 months?
 Speaking at the NCCHC conference highlights your research, expertise, and leadership.

 We are seeking presenters to share information and instruction on best practices, innovative solutions, current trends, academic and field research and more.
 Topics that meet state requirements for continuing education are in high demand.
 The conference will feature a broad range of content areas, program skill levels from basic to advanced and interactive classroom settings.